Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 As flexible and configurable as VMs are, there are also some limitations:

-- Each virtual machine includes an entire OS, and software stack, which means that changes and deployments can take a little while - we're talking minutes, but any downtime is a problem.
+- Each virtual machine includes an entire OS, and **software stack**, which means that changes and deployments can take a while - we're talking minutes, but any downtime is a problem.
 - You have to pay for a VM's attached storage, so, if you need to deploy multiple servers with the same operating system, there is potentially a lot of duplicate data.
 - Whilst portable, we can migrate VMs from on-premise to the cloud and vice-versa, they can be quite large, so the process of moving them can take some time, on a slow connection for example.